 If used correctly, LinkedIn can be an inclusive digital space for self-employed entrepreneurs, facilitating those interested in getting more visibility, growing their network, promoting their brand, or having an authoritative presence.
 In addition to a personal profile, self-entrepreneurs can create a company page for the added benefits explained above.

 If you want to create a power-packed personal profile, fill in every section of your profile and share content regularly.
 And after creating your profile, consider adding relevant people (prospects) to your network.
-While the process can be done manually, the best LinkedIn automation tools like Dripify can scale your effort much more efficiently.
+While the process can be done manually, the top LinkedIn automation tools like Dripify can scale your effort much more efficiently.